slaclab/sdf-docs/software.md

 # Software

 Available software is an important part of the S3DF.
 It is also an area which has a very broad scope.
-Whenever possible, S3DF will opt for pre-build, packages software, e.g. RPMs from various well known repos.
+Whenever possible, S3DF will opt for pre-built, packaged software, e.g. RPMs from various well known repos.
 S3DF also uses Lmod to support software that are installed in other methods.

 With Lmod, S3DF will centrally support a limited number of software that are both widely used by the SLAC communities, and are understandable/maintainable by the SCS administrators.
-S3DF also encourage experts from non-SCS to use Lmod to provide, support, maintain and share software tools they build.
+S3DF encourages experts from non-SCS to use Lmod to provide, support, maintain and share software tools they build.

 ## S3DF Centrally Installed Software